castrolem/personal-site/src/content/posts/refactoring-an-important-business-code.md

 description: ""
 publishedAt: 2021-08-13
 tags: []
+preview: |
+  As an engineer, I spend most of my time thinking about the best possible solutions for the problems we encounter, and as many engineers I know, I don't spend nearly half of the time I spend on new solutions at updating, upgrading, and overall improving previous code I made.

+  That's overall fine in our industry, for the most part, we follow the philosophy of if it ain't broken don't touch it.
+  But what if we need to modify that code to add new things?
+Well, we are touching something now that isn't broken but adding more complexity to it which means, more points of failure and possibly introducing new ways of breaking it.

+  At this point you are thinking, well, it's time to refactor it!
+But I want to make you ask yourself, refactor what?
+Our new code, our previous code, the combination of both?
+Can we retrofit our new logic into the old one?
+If you can't answer those questions with a resounding yes...
+Well, let's say you are now entering "rewrite" territory.
 draft: false
 ---
 As an engineer, I spend most of my time thinking about the best possible solutions for the problems we encounter, and as